 We continue to have success using social media as a communication platform for consistent messaging.
 Our communication includes dogs available for adoption, advising owners of registration dates and our dog socialisation group.
 We have huge success in matching lost dogs with their owners through our Animal Management Facebook page.
 One negative aspect with the increased use of social media are the negative and often ill-informed comments from some individuals in the community.
-This has seen staff personally singled out and criticised and the impact to the staff involved is significant, having said that this year it has eased.
+This has seen staff personally singled out and criticised and the impact to the staff involved is significant.

 Animal Control continues to run a Dog Socialisation Group that meets several times each week at the Westport Domain (mostly over summer months).
 The group is designed to get dogs socialised and owners educated in dog behaviours and relevant law.
 This has turned out to be very popular and has received positive feedback from participants.
 We offer a free microchipping service to owners who attend this group.
+Last year we introduced a working dog rate for dogs used primarily or exclusively for stock work.
+This has received positive feedback from the rural sector.

 The Animal Management Team are currently investigating possibilities and options for a dog park in Westport.
-Sites for this now depend on the placement of the proposed floodwall.
+The identification of a suitable site is proving difficult and consideration must also be given to the placement of the proposed floodwall.

-Animal Management will be holding another Mutt dog show in 2023, as part of the Westport A & P show, the show has not been held in recent years because of COVID-19 restrictions.
+Animal Management will be holding another Mutt dog show in 2024, as part of the annual A & P show.
 This event is always very popular and positive.
 Classes such as the obstacle course always attract a big crowd.